Back Pain In Children and Teens

 Steroids are a double-edged weapon.
 However, if used judiciously then they are the backbone of the treatment of many autoimmune disorders.
 Initially, there is no alternative but once the disease is under controlled we can switch over the other steroid-sparing drugs.

 Yes, but we will have to modify the drugs at least 3 months before the planning of conception.
+To know more, arrive at the leading rheumatology hospital in Delhi.

 It is better to avoid pain killers unless prescribed by the rheumatologist.
 You should never combine 2 types of painkillers.